misiektoja/psn_monitor/docs/troubleshooting.md

 Every outbound call reports `outcome=OK` or `outcome=failed` with an `error=` field.
 Both modes redact every secret, including your npsso code, SMTP password, webhook URL and ntfy access token, and report a secret by name and source rather than by value.
 The npsso code also reports its length, because a code truncated while copying is the usual reason it stops working.
 Your SMTP password reports only that it is set.

 Both flags take effect before the configuration file is read, so they still work when the problem you are chasing is the configuration file itself.
 A flag you type always wins over `VERBOSE_MODE` or `DEBUG_MODE` in the configuration file.
+Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without the `* Email delivered` and `* Webhook delivered` lines, which is worth doing when alerts are frequent.